Featured in...

 In short, there is a procedure to follow that scammers ignore.
 They want you to pay quickly or get your bank details to defraud you some more!

-Challenging parking tickets is easier these days!
+Challenging PCNs is easier these days!

 Even when a parking ticket is genuine, it’s easier to challenge these days.
 So when you think the parking ticket is fake, go to the gov.uk website, Type in the postcode of where you got the ticket and see what options you have for appeal.